Biloxi Rear-End Collision Lawyer

 When someone drives too fast and does not pay attention to the road in front of them, he or she may run into the vehicle ahead of them.
 This is especially true in Biloxi with the traffic congestion on Highway 90 and I-10 that leads to slowing traffic.

-Assigning Fault in Rear-End Collisions
+How is Fault Assigned in Rear-End Collisions?

 When a driver hits a vehicle from behind, the presumption is that he or she is at fault.
 It should be noted that there might be some exceptions to this rule.
 A driver who hits another vehicle from behind is considered 100 percent at fault unless he or she can show improper stopping or some other unusual traffic maneuver.